TheArturthur/CoppermindScraper/Cosmere/Dragon (cosmere).md

 It is considered dangerous to disturb a sleeping dragon.

 ### Lesser Dragons
 Aside from the so-called "greater dragons", the cosmere is also home to lesser dragons.
 Lesser dragons have some notable differences to greater dragons; they do not share the amphibian-like lifecycle of greater dragons, and are incapable of transformation into humanoid form.
 An unnamed planet is home to a variety of non-hexapedal lesser dragons known as **drakelings**.
+Lesser dragons have a much easier time using Invested Arts.
 Nothing else is known about the biology or abilities of lesser dragons, and their relationship (if any) to greater dragons is unclear.

 ## Presence in the Cosmere
   <<Koravellium Avast\|Koravellium Avast>>, also known as the <<Shard\|Shard>> <<Cultivation\|Cultivation>>